bymayo/craft-pdf-transform/README.md

 ## Roadmap

-- Index assets with the chosen asset volume (Currently only saves the file to the directory)
-- Option to generate the image when a PDF asset is uploaded, and run as a task.
-(Speeds up templating issues)
+- Output asset element, not just the URL so that all Asset methods are available.
 - Optional variables (E.g. page, resolution etc)
-- Test and support remote assets
+- Test and support remote assets.
 - When PDF assets are updated, ensure old transformed image is removed.